-MATH 461 (3-3-0) Theory of Real Variables: A comprehensive and rigorous study of real variable functions including differentiability, the Riemann Integral, sequences of functions, infinite series, the generalized Riemann integral and introduction to Lebesque Integral.
+MATH 461 (3-3-0) Theory of Real Variables: A study of the theory of real variables, incorporating a rigorous treatment of limits, functions, continuity, differentiability, and infinite series, and introducing the Riemann-Stieltjes integral and Lebesque integral.

-MATH 472 (3-3-0) Theory of Numbers: A study of the elementary properties of integers, invisibility, Euclida's Algorithm, prime numbers, and congruences.
+MATH 472 (3-3-0) Theory of Numbers: A study of the elementary properties of integers, invisibility, Euclid's Algorithm, prime numbers, and congruences.

-MATH 481 (3-3-0) Introduction to Topology: A study of topics in the field of point set topology, including topological and metric spaces, and various topological properties such as separation axioms, countability, compactness, connectedness, continuity and homeomorphisms.
+MATH 481 (3-3-0) Introduction to Topology: A study of topics in the field of point set topology, including general topological spaces, metric spaces, and various topological properties.